 - Most juice extraction, which means dryer pulp, better yield, and more nutrients

 - Very expensive; from $350 up to as much as $2,500.

 - The jury is still out on how long this juice can be stored, if at all.

 If you have to make juice ahead of time or in big batches, go with a juice press.
 The juice will stay fresh for three days (if bottled correctly) because a press juicer doesn’t oxidize the phytonutrients in your juice.

-Many of the juice bars selling bottled juice are using a juice press, which offers a great convenience for cleansing and enjoying the benefits of juice on the go.
+Many of the juice bars selling bottled juice are using a juice press.
+This offers convenience for cleansing and enjoying juice on the go.

 Juice made on a centrifugal or masticating juicer should be enjoyed within 15 minutes.

 It’s important to buy organic produce, since juicing results in a very concentrated, vitamin-packed drink.
 If there are pesticides and chemical residue on the produce you use, those, too, will be concentrated in your juice.